Entanglement structure of current-driven diffusive fermion systems

 The boundary conditions are such that all the connected correlation functions vanish for $x$ or $y$ equal to $0$ or $1$.
-There is also a set of boundary conditions on the diagonal, which mix these different functions and result in a non-trivial steady-state.
-The boundary condition for the coherences takes the form \be (\del_x - \del_y) \, a(x,y)\lvert_{x=y} \, = \frac{4 p_1 L}{6-3 p_2}\Big[\frac{ \delta^2}{2 L^2} + \delta J^2(x) \Big], \ee which provides a microscopic justification for the heuristic picture outlined in Sec.~\ref{sec:lrc} where we argued that the action of the partial swaps leads to non-conserved operators being generated at a rate per site proportional to the average current fluctuations.
-From (\ref{eqn:aboundc}), we find that there is an additional source term $\delta J^2(x)$, which accounts for the deviations of the current fluctuations from local equilibrium and has to be found self-consistently.
+There is also a set of boundary conditions on the diagonal, which mix these different functions and result in a nontrivial steady-state.
+The boundary condition for the coherences takes the form \be (\del_x - \del_y) \, a(x,y)\lvert_{x=y} \, = \frac{4 p_1 L}{6-3 p_2}\Big[\frac{ \delta^2}{2 L^2} + \delta J^2(x) \Big], \ee which provides a microscopic justification for the heuristic picture outlined in Sec.~\ref{sec:lrc}, where we argued that the action of the partial swaps leads to nonconserved operators being generated at a rate per site proportional to the average current fluctuations.
+From Eq.~(\ref{eqn:aboundc}), we find that there is an additional source term $\delta J^2(x)$, which accounts for the deviations of the current fluctuations from local equilibrium and has to be found self-consistently.
 The full expressions for the diagonal boundary conditions for $b(x,y)$ and $B(x,y)$ are given in Appendix \ref{app:phaseIII}.
-Solving these equations we find that $b(x,y)$ is only non-zero at order $\delta^4$ for all values of $p_1$ and $p_2$.
-Our expectation from SSEP is that the $\delta^4$ corrections scale with a higher power of $L$, which would imply that these density-density fluctuations only give rise to an area law correction to the entropy and mutual information.
-The field $B(x,y)\sim \delta^2/L$ has a non-trivial dependence on $p_1$ and $p_2$, but this field gives no direct contribution to the entropy at second order in $\delta$.
+Solving these equations we find that $b(x,y)$ is only nonzero at order $\delta^4$ for all values of $p_1$ and $p_2$.
+Our expectation from the SSEP is that the $\delta^4$ corrections scale with a higher power of $L$, which would imply that these density-density fluctuations only give rise to an area-law correction to the entropy and mutual information.
+The field $B(x,y)\sim \delta^2/L$ has a nontrivial dependence on $p_1$ and $p_2$, but this field gives no direct contribution to the entropy at second order in $\delta$.

-Using these coupled diffusion equations we can obtain a quantitative picture for the crossover behavior.
+Using these coupled diffusion equations, we can obtain a quantitative picture for the crossover behavior.
 The results are summarized in Fig.~\ref{fig:cross}.
-In (a) we identify the crossover boundaries between the three phases as determined by the scaling of $\Delta S$ and $\overline{I(L:R)}$, while (b) schematically shows the functional behavior of both quantities in the crossover from (A) phase I to II, (B) phase II to III, and (C) phase III to I.
+In panel (a), we identify the crossover boundaries between the three phases as determined by the scaling of $\Delta S$ and $\overline{I(L:R)}$, while panel (b) schematically shows the functional behavior of both quantities in the crossover from (A) phase I to II, (B) phase II to III, and (C) phase III to I.